Isfahan Seminary: Safavid period

 During the Safavid period, due to the severe pressures on the Shiites in the Ottoman Empire, some Shiite scholars of Jabal Amel emigrated to Iran to seize the opportunity of this political opening and to promote the Shiite religion.
 Shah Tahmasb Safavid (r.
 1524–1576) played the most important role in welcoming these immigrant scholars.
 Some of these scholars played a role in the formation of the Isfahan Seminary.
 During the reign of Shah Tahmasb, due to the Shah's special care for the Ulama and also his personal belief and commitment to the rules of Sharia, the Shiite scientific fields flourished and gained special influence.
 After Shah Tahmasb, during the reign of Shah Ismail II (r.
 1576–1577) due to the Shah's tendency to Sunni, Shiite scholars were isolated and even the Shah tried to kill them.
 After Shah Ismail II in the reign of Mohammad Khodabanda (r.
 1578–1587) no attention was paid to the seminary.
 With the establishment of the reign of Shah Abbas I Safavid (r.
 1588–1629) and his actions, Shiite scholars gained more influence, so much so that it can be said that the Isfahan Seminary was actually established during his time.

 Afsharid period

 Following the capture of Isfahan by Mahmud Afghan and the subsequent rise to power of Nader Shah Afshar (r.
 1736–1747) and the insecurity of the city, the Isfahan Seminary lost its former prosperity, forcing a number of scholars to emigrate to other cities.

 Qajar period

 During the Qajar period (r.
 1789–1925), the chair of teaching jurisprudence and principles in the seminary of Isfahan was prosperous.
 During this period, most scholars learned their education and levels in this city and migrated to the newly prosperous Hawza Najaf to complete their education.
 Of course, some of them returned to Isfahan after earning a degree in ijtihad and achieving a high level of education, and began teaching and holding other religious affairs.
 This commuting caused Isfahan to continue to be a pioneer in educating eminent mujtahids.

+In the 19th century the Isfahan Seminary underwent a revival under the deanship of Ayatollah Mohammed al-Ashtari.